2D Animation Studio Tools & Techniques That Are Dominating 2025

 Glitch and Grain FX in Storytelling

 Not everything has to be ultra-clean.
 Adding a touch of retro grain, screen-tear, or glitch gives animations texture and character.
-Many top animation studios use this technique to make content more visually gripping, especially for tech, fashion, and music industry clients.
+Many top animation studios utilise this technique to create content that is more visually engaging, particularly for clients in the tech, fashion, and music industries.

 AI isn’t replacing animators, it’s freeing them.
-Studios now use automation tools for repetitive tasks like lip-syncing, frame interpolation, and motion tracking.
-Adobe’s Sensei, for example, offers predictive character movement that allows animators to focus more on the artistry and less on the technical drudgery.
+Studios now utilise automation tools for repetitive tasks such as lip-syncing, frame interpolation, and motion tracking.
+Adobe’s Sensei, for example, offers predictive character movement, allowing animators to focus more on artistry and less on technical drudgery.

 This shift isn’t about shortcuts.
 It’s about productivity.
-And in 2025, a 2D animation studio that doesn’t integrate smart tech will already be behind.
+By 2025, a 2D animation studio that doesn’t integrate innovative technology will already be behind.

 What Top Animation Studios Are Doing Differently